Category Archives: Variability, Weather, & Extreme Events

 The Forest Service’s Climate Adaptation Publication is a Worthy Resource for All Landowners

-Foresters were among the first to start thinking about the possible effects of climate change, in part because of the long-term nature of forests—foresters commonly reflect on management issues on 50 or even 150-year time scales.
-Because forests are also highly valued for other benefits in addition to commodity production (i.e., wood), those managing forests are also particularly aware of the long-term effects of their management on water, wildlife, soil, and other ecosystem benefits.
+By Chris Schnepf Foresters were among the first to start thinking about the possible effects of climate change, in part because of the long-term nature of forests—foresters commonly reflect on management issues on 50 or even 150-year time scales.
+Because forests are also highly valued for other benefits in addition to commodity production (i.e., wood), […]

 Check it out: New Resource for Healthy Soils and Climate Resilience

-Climate change is expected to increase the vulnerability of our agriculture and natural resource systems.
-In the face of more extreme and variable weather, there are a suite of soil health management practices that land managers can adopt to build greater resilience and to reduce risks in their agricultural operations (examples of strategies in Figure 1).
+By Gabrielle Roesch-McNally Climate change is expected to increase the vulnerability of our agriculture and natural resource systems.
+In the face of more extreme and variable weather, there are a suite of soil health management practices that land managers can adopt to build greater resilience and to reduce risks in their agricultural operations (examples of […]

 Check it out: Extreme Winter Weather Severely Impacts the Dairy and Cattle Industry